I do not own Twilight nor The Vampire Diaries.

 **** “Against All Odds” was written and performed by British musician, Phil Collins.
 It was released in the year 1984.
 It’s lyrics are used without permission.

-***Special thank you to Karen and Jodie for their help with this story.
+***Special thank you to Karen for help with this story.
 I appreciate it greatly.

 ** This story is dedicated to my lovely husband, who loves me against all odds.
 He is the love of my life, and I am thankful to have him in my life, even if he not-so-graciously told me that he needed a Prozac after reading this.
 I found that rather amusing.